What is idea validation? Must-have for any startup!

 What is idea validation?

-In short, idea validation is the necessary proof that your business idea is viable and helps you avoid unnecessary risks and expenditure.
+In short, idea validation is the necessary proof that your business idea is viable and helps you avoid unnecessary risks and expenditures.
 You had a great idea, identified your target market and the next step is to confirm your idea works in the real world.

 If you don’t first gain clarity on who would buy your product and why, then you can end up burning cash on coding and developing a product with no sales or marketing channels.
 As important as it is to have a good idea it is also necessary to ensure the idea has real-world value.